-Box 7: Risks and Benefits in South Sudan
+Risks and Benefits in South Sudan

 The assessment of risks and benefits for the South Sudan 'What Works' study was particularly complex.
-Originally, the research was conceived as a study of violence against women and girls in post-conflict South Sudan.
-Given this context, the researchers believed the benefits-for example, increased understanding of VAWG in context where there was little information that would lead to improved programming and policies - was worth the risks in inherent in GBV research.
+Originally, the research was conceived as a study of VAWG in post-conflict South Sudan.
+Given this context, the researchers believed the benefits - for example, an increased understanding of VAWG in a context where there was little information would lead to improved programming and policies - were worth the risks inherent in GBV research.

-However, peace in the newly independent South Sudan was always perilous and continued intercommunal conflict, as well as periodic conflict with Sudan (the former north of the united Sudan) continued.
-In 2013, political and ethnic divisions within South Sudan exploded and the country again plunged into civil war.
-Due to this change in circumstances, the research team needed to reassess the research given a potential increase in risk due to the ongoing conflict.
+However, peace in the newly independent South Sudan was always perilous, and continued inter-communal conflict, as well as periodic conflict with Sudan (the former north of the united Sudan) continued.
+In 2013, political and ethnic divisions within South Sudan exploded, and the country again plunged into civil war.
+Due to this change in circumstances, the research team needed to re-assess the research given a potential increase in risk due to the ongoing conflict.
 They determined that the research could go ahead - but only in areas that were relatively stable and not subject to acute conflict during the data collection period.
 In addition, response services for survivors needed to be available for a site to be included in the study.
-Multiple locations were considered for the both the population-based survey and qualitative data collection activities - but services to be included in the final site selection.
+Multiple locations were considered for both the population-based survey and qualitative data collection activities with services to be included in the final site selection.